Skip to content

 Polyglots

 You may not know a shred of code, but you may be able to speak and write more than one language.
-If so, The WordPress Community is near you!
+If so, the WordPress Community is near you!
 Aside from joining in at WordCamps, there is also a global translation day you can join online.

 Slack